microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraMSGroup.md

 PS C:\> Remove-EntraMSGroup -Id "ce0a2213-bd57-4e2f-b9fa-408582e2e260"
 ```

-This Example demonstrates how to remove the group with specified ID.
+This example demonstrates how to remove the group with specified ID.

 ## PARAMETERS